astral-sh/uv/docs/reference/cli.md

 On Windows, the `py` launcher is also invoked to find Python executables.

-When preview is enabled, i.e., via `--preview` or by using a preview command, uv will download Python if a version cannot be found.
+By default, uv will download Python if a version cannot be found.
 This behavior can be disabled with the `--python-downloads` option.

 The `--python` option allows requesting a different interpreter.